 The site also features Steven’s travel work, including his Retirement Travel Trifecta, which he initiated in 2023 after retiring from 27 years teaching journalism at Indiana University.

-In the past two years, his photographic journey has carried him through four European countries – Austria, Slovenia, Italy, Spain; and three Upper Amazonian countries – Colombia, Brazil, and Peru.
+In the past three years, the Trifecta has carried him through four European countries – Austria, Slovenia, Italy, Spain; and three Upper Amazonian countries – Colombia, Brazil, and Peru.

 The site will eventually feature images from Steven’s five-year exploration of nearly 250 public preserves, forests, lakes, rivers, and parks in his home state that produced two Indiana University Press travel books: A Guide to Natural Areas of Southern Indiana in 2016 and A Guide to Natural Areas of Northern Indiana in 2019.